 Note: Photographs in blog articles are from the History Colorado collection unless credited otherwise.
 To inquire about digital copies or permissions, please contact email@example.com.
 Views expressed in and completeness of articles written by guest contributors do not necessarily represent History Colorado.

 History Colorado is gathering and sharing memories that celebrate our state’s rich Hispano culture.
-This story is the first in our new monthly series produced exclusively with The Weekly Issue/El Semanario.
+Here, Larry Apodaca shares the fourth in our monthly series produced exclusively withThe Weekly Issue/El Semanario.